nystrom/rivo/docs/design.md

 ## Expressions

-### Literals
+### Value literals

-Any literal is an expression that evaluates to the value of the literal.
+Any value literal is an expression that evaluates to the value of the literal.

 ### Tuple literals